-Throughout the 2017-2018 season, Ms. Moll will make several significant debuts.
-She can be heard as Austin on the World Premiere recording of Ross Crean's The Great God Pan to be released on Naxos America, and will make her debut appearance at the Ravinia Festival performing with Opera for the Young.
-She will appear for the first time with the Northwest Indiana Symphony Orchestra reprising the role of Pitti-Sing in The Mikado and will return to Opéra Louisiane to make her role debut as Cousin Hebe in HMS Pinafore.
-This season, Ms. Moll will also create the World Premiere recording of Eric Malmquist’s Chicago Songs and premiere Ross Crean’s monodrama For Atticus, the Moonlight’s Lover written for mezzo, cello, piano and dancer.
+Throughout the 2017-2018 season, Ms. Moll made several significant debuts.
+She can be heard as Austin on the World Premiere recording of Ross Crean's The Great God Pan, released on Naxos America, and made her debut appearance at the Ravinia Festival.
+She appeared for the first time with the Northwest Indiana Symphony Orchestra reprising the role of Pitti-Sing in The Mikado and returned to Opéra Louisiane to make her role debut as Cousin Hebe in HMS Pinafore.
+Additionally, Ms. Moll created the World Premiere recording of Eric Malmquist’s Chicago Songs.

 In the 2016-2017 season, Ms. Moll was seen as Meg Page in Verdi’s Falstaff with Main Street Opera, Tisbe in Rossini's Cinderella with Opéra Louisiane, Dr. Dulcamara in the Elixir of Love (outreach) with Opera for the Young, Pitti-Sing in The Mikado with DuPage Opera Theater, as well as Rosina (cover) in Il Barbiere di Siviglia and Mother / Grandmother in Little Red Riding Hood (outreach) with Natchez Festival of Music.